Twitter stock surges despite huge drop in users

 NEW YORK (AP) — Twitter's stock is surging before the opening bell as investors overlook a huge drop in monthly user numbers, and focus instead on stronger-than-expected profit and revenue in the third quarter.

-The company is purging malicious and spammy accounts, and blocking the creation of those accounts.
-It had 326 million monthly users, 9 million less than it counted in the second quarter.
+The San Francisco company is purging malicious and spammy accounts, and blocking the creation of those accounts.
+In the third quarter, it had 326 million monthly users, 9 million, or 2 percent, less than it counted in the second quarter.
+It was the first consecutive decline since a much smaller, 1 million drop in the second quarter of 2017.

 Twitter on Thursday posted earnings of $1.02 per share in the July-September period.
 Excluding one-time items, earnings were 21 cents per share, far exceeding the 14 cents industry analysts had expected, according to FactSet.